 The number of individuals impacted by opioid addiction has grown significantly in recent years.
-In 2014, nearly two million Americans abused or were dependent on prescription opioids, and in Massachusetts alone, four people die every day of a drug overdose.
+In 2015, 12.5 million people misused prescription opioids, and 91 Americans die every day from an opioid overdose.1

 We Can All Play a Role in Preventing Opioid Addiction